 Success factors/job competencies:

-- Must be proficient in the use of District vehicles with emphasis on watercraft, firearms, personal computer and specialized testing equipment.
+* Must be proficient in the use of District vehicles and equipment with emphasis on watercraft, firearms, personal computer and specialized testing equipment.

 Physical demands and work environment: